syncfusion/blazor-docs/src/grid/datagrid/templates.md

----
-title: "Templates"
-component: "DataGrid"
-description: "Learn the various templates in Blazor DataGrid component and how to use templates to customize the DataGrid view."
----

 # Templates

 Blazor has templated components which accepts one or more UI segments as input that can be rendered as part of the component during component rendering.
 DataGrid is a templated blazor component, that allow you to customize various part of the UI using template parameters.
 It allow you to render custom components or content based on your own logic.